ADLINK/meta-adlink-x86-64bit/README.md

 <br>

-Yocto x86 64-bit BSP supports all of the following products:
+Supports all of the following products
 -----

 |      **Module Type**                  |       **Module Name**                    |